atomrc/atomrc.github.io/_posts/2021-05-05-case-study-event-target.md

 ## Conclusion

-Tracking is an excelent use case for `EventTarget`.
+Tracking is an excellent use case for `EventTarget`.
 It allows for the business code to be very generic and the tracking mechanism to be very distant from your application code.

 In general `Events` are tailored for those kind of scenarios: Having something that work in parallel to something else.
 The `DOM` API works this way!